 What Led To My Father's Throat Cancer

-My father's first symptoms of throat cancer, from what I remember, started off when he would cough; a little bit of bright red blood would trickle out and down his lips and chin.
+My father's first symptoms, from what I remember, started off when he would cough; a little bit of bright red blood would trickle out and down his lips and chin.
 I remember a few times where just clearing his throat would cause blood droplets on his tongue.
 He coughed a lot, so our very first thought was that maybe he broke a couple vessels in his throat.
 After about a month of the blood getting more and more frequent and thicker, a few other things started to happen; such as: heavy coughing, his voice would get so hoarse it was hard to understand him, and he had trouble swallowing (even his own saliva).
 He a had a raspy voice for many years already because of his smoking so we really didn't even give it a second thought.

 Guide Book For Caregivers

-After a few weeks, my father-in-law started complaining of a sore throat and when he spoke, he was getting pretty hoarse.
-It was raspy and deep sounding.
-I would say it was roughly within another month or so that he started to cough up blood, not trickling any longer.
-He did make a couple trips to the family doctor about the bleeding and hoarseness, but they just kind of passed it off (I'm assuming) as a man who drank a lot, smoked and had a sore throat.
-The spitting up of blood was either bright red or dark.
-As a couple more weeks passed, you could see that he was starting to worry.
+After a few weeks, my father started complaining his sore throat was getting worse and when he spoke, It was very raspy and deep sounding.
+I would say it was roughly within another month or so that he started to literally cough up blood, not trickling any longer.
+He did make a couple trips to the family doctor about the bleeding and hoarseness, but they just passed it off (I'm assuming) as a man who drank a lot, smoked and had a sore throat.
+The spitting and coughing up blood was either bright red or dark.
+As a couple more weeks passed, you could see that he was starting to get extremely worried.

-It was less than a week later of coming back from the 2 hour trip to clinic, that all it took was for him to be sitting there and blood would just start oozing and dripping from his lips as it came up and out his mouth and onto the floor, sometimes landing on his feet.
+It was less than a week later of coming back from the 2 hour trip to the clinic, that all it took was for him to be sitting there and blood would just start oozing and dripping from his lips as it came up and out his mouth and onto the floor, sometimes landing on his feet.
 We were in total shock at this point, we didn't know what to do or where to go.
-The blood would trickle down his chin even when he was sleeping.
+The blood would continue to trickle down his chin even when he was sleeping.
 We would hurry up and go get clean wet wash towels to clean the blood off his lips, mouth and chi; It was gut wrenching.
 We felt so helpless and not getting any answers, did not help.

 I did the best I could to help my mom and hear her stories every day of what was going on.
 I had a young child at home and it was hard for us to go over there and try to help with a sick man and a young baby running around.